Apairery/OnFairRP/README.md

-# OnFairRP: Online Fair Ride-Sharing Pricing
+# Implementation of OnFairRP for Online Fair Ride-Sharing Pricing